lucidcode/Halovision-INSPEC/firmware/lib/micropython/ports/mimxrt/README.md

 Known issues:

 TODO:
-  - More peripherals (Counter, I2S, etc)
+  - More peripherals (Counter, I2S, CAN, etc)
   - More Python options

 ## Build Instructions